 The dynamic was that JJ Maguire wrote the music, played the instruments, and arranged the song.
 Jimmy Hart often did vocals and worked on the lyrics, but his gift was that he had “a golden ear” and understood wrestling’s creative side.

 “Jimmy Hart is a genius and my best friend.
 I love him to death.
 We love each other as brothers.
 We’ve been through it all and traveled the world together.
-He knows what he hears and trusted me to come up with the musical idioms because I had formal classical music training and had played in bands.”
+He knows what he hears and trusted me to develop the musical idioms because I had formal classical music training and had played in bands.”

 He continued, “Jimmy sang in The Gentrys, but it’s a good thing he didn’t learn to play any instruments because he would’ve probably been as formidable as me or more!
 We kind of had ESP and could look at each other and say, ‘Okay!’ and that’s a great thing.”